Western Animation / The King and the Mockingbird

 - Imperial Stormtrooper Marksmanship Academy: King Charles.
 Justified due to him being cross-eyed.

-- Instant Awesome, Just Add Mecha: You wouldn't expect a giant robot to show up in a story written by Jacques Prévert, but there it is anyway.
+- Instant Awesome: Just Add Mecha!: You wouldn't expect a giant robot to show up in a story written by Jacques Prévert (and based on a Hans Christian Anderson fairytale to boot), but there it is anyway.

-- Kick the Dog: A bad habit of King Charles.
+- Kick the Dog: A bad habit of King Charles (averted with his actual dog).

 - Large Ham: The mockingbird.